Bachelor of Engineering (Industry) (Honours)

 Career opportunities

-At Deakin we’ll prepare to you be a well-rounded engineer that is ready to practice in Australia or abroad.
-With an international skills shortage in the engineering industry, approximately 100,000 more engineers required by 2030^, Deakin graduates are in demand.
-Depending on which field of engineering you choose during your degree, you may find work in government, across the private sector, in consulting or in education and research.
+We’ll prepare you to be a well-rounded engineer, ready to practise in Australia or abroad.
+With an international skills shortage and approximately 100,000 more engineers required in Australia by 2030,* Deakin graduates are in demand.
+Environmental engineers and renewable energy engineers are also among the 15 fastest-growing jobs worldwide,^ offering exciting opportunities to make a global impact.
+Depending on which field of engineering you choose during your degree, you could work in government, the private sector, consulting, or even education and research.

 Participation requirements

 All students enrolled in online learning, whether a degree or specified units, are required to participate in campus-based learning activities at Waurn Ponds (Geelong) during intensive week each trimester.
-This ensures that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course, sufficiently preparing you to enter professional engineering practice.
+This ensures that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.

 Attendance and participation in learning activities during the intensive week is linked to assessment requirements, and failure to attend may result in students not meeting the hurdle requirement of the respective assessment.
 This may result in a fail grade being awarded for the respective affected unit(s) for that particular trimester.